 Use this opportunity to make one last impression on them and try to grow your relationship further.

-A note on CTAs — I also recommend you throw a subtle CTA somewhere in the body of your blog, mostly for the people who don’t make it to the end, which is going to happen.
-Personally, I don’t think it’s wise to assume that everyone will make it to the conclusion, because they won’t.
-So hit them with a CTA earlier on.
+I also recommend you throw a subtle CTA somewhere in the body of your blog, mostly for the people who don’t make it to the end, which is going to happen.
+Personally, I don’t think it’s wise to assume that everyone will make it to the conclusion because they won’t.
+So, hit them with a CTA earlier on.

 I often do this with both my blogs and my YouTube videos.
 In fact, I did it in this blog.
 Muah-ha!